-Students are assessed on each completed Unit of Competency.
-‘Assessment’ means collecting sufficient evidence and making judgements on whether competency has been achieved.
-Students will need to demonstrate and provide evidence that they have the essential knowledge and skills to complete the Unit to a required standard.

 A result of ‘Satisfactory’ or ‘S’ on your assessment means that you have completed the assessment task to the required level.
-When you have completed all assessment tasks for that unit of competency you will be given a result of ‘Competent’ or ‘C’.
+When you have successfully completed all assessment tasks for that UoC you will be given a result of ‘Competent’ or ‘C’.

-If you have not completed all assessment tasks to a ‘Satisfactory’ level you will receive a result of ‘Not Yet Competent’ or ‘NYC’.
+If you have not successfully completed all assessment tasks to a ‘Satisfactory’ level, you will receive a result of ‘Not Competent’ or ‘NC’.
 This means that you will need to provide further evidence or confirmation of your skills and knowledge.
-You will be given written and verbal feedback from your assessor on the completed assessment tasks as well as an opportunity to discuss the feedback provided.
+You will be given written and verbal feedback from your Trainer & Assessor on the completed assessment tasks, as well as the opportunity to discuss the feedback provided.

 All students have up to three attempts to submit assessment evidence for marking.
 This consists of the first attempt plus two re-submissions.
-Students are required to resubmit the assessment with the necessary corrections and/or additional evidence to successfully achieve a competent result.
+Students are required to re-submit the assessment with the necessary corrections and/or additional evidence to successfully achieve a competent result.

-Students must receive a ‘Competent’ result for all units of the course to be eligible for the full qualification.
+Students must receive a ‘Competent’ result for all UoCs that make up the course to be awarded the full qualification.

 Resubmission

-If rstudents assessment submission is found to have not met the requirements of the assessment.
+If your assessment submission is found to have not met the requirements of the assessment.
 The assessor will put marks to identify which assessment tasks are to be redone and if additional evidence is required.
 Students will be given up to two weeks to resubmit the assessment, if it takes longer than two weeks please maintain contact with the Assessor.

-21. Assessment Appeals
+Assessment Appeals

-If students are unhappy with an assessment decision reach by the Assessor, they can appeal the result to request to review of the Assessment decision reached on your assessmentusing the ARC Training Complaints and Appeals Policy and Procedure.
-The ARC Training Complaint and Appeals Form is available on the ARC Training website
+If you are unhappy with an assessment decision reach by the Assessor, you can appeal the result by reviewing ARC Training’s Complaints and Appeals Policy and Procedure and by completing a Complaints and Appeals Form to request to review of the Assessment decision reached on your assessment.
+All documents are available on the ARC Training website www.arctraining.com.au/terms-and-conditions-nsw/

-at: http://www.arcgroup.com.au/

-22. Reasonable Adjustment

-Reasonable adjustment means steps taken to assist a student with a special need.
-This may be a temporary injury or illness or a disability or learning requirement.
-In these circumstances special consideration will be given to assist the student in achieving the relevant competencies but must not reduce the level of competency set out in the Training Package.
-If you feel that you have a special need and may require an adjustment, please speak to your Trainer or ARC Training Representative.

-23. Issue of Certificates and Statements of Attainment
+Issuance of Certification Documentation

-When students have completed all of the necessary assessment requirements and are deemed competent in all required units of competencies for nits of Competencya qualification, they are issued with a Certificate and a Transcript of Competencies achieved.
+When you have successfully completed all of the assessment requirements and are deemed competent in all required units of competencies for a qualification, you will be issued with a Certificate and a Transcript of Competencies achieved.

-A Statement of Attainment is issued when one or more units of competencyunits of competencies attained which do not lead to the issue of a qualification.
+A Statement of Attainment is issued when one or more units of competencies are successfully attained which do not lead to the issue of a qualification.

-24. Training and Employment Survey
+Feedback

-ask for to share what worked and what areas can we improve inwill email you toare required to complete a student training and employment survey and sSurvey within 12 weeks after completion of the course.
+So that ARC Training can continue to offer suitable and high quality courses, that are delivered by outstanding Trainers & Assessors, we ask for your feedback to share what worked and what areas can we improve in!

+We will email you to complete a student training and employment survey and Student Outcomes survey on completion of their course.

-The information is given to the New South Wales government for both statistical purposes and is a reporting requirementreview, reflect and of a Registered Training Organisation.
+The information is both provided to the New South Wales Government and regulatory bodies for statistical and reporting requirements, and also used by ARC Training to review, reflect and improve its training and assessment practices.

-25. Code of Conduct
+Code of Conduct